Day Trip From Munich to Neuschwanstein Castle

 We highly recommend you to book your tickets online if you want to tour the castle.
 The tickets can easily get sold out since they have limited availability of tours per day.
 TIP: If you do not want to go inside Neuschwanstein Castle then seeing the castle from outside is totally FREE.

-Getting to Neuschwanstein Castle from the ticket office
+Getting to Neuschwanstein Castle from the Ticket Office

 The castle entrance is on top of a hill which takes a considerable amount of time to reach.
 The guided tours start at precisely the time mentioned on your tickets so make sure you reach the castle entrance before time.
 Three ways you can get up there are –